Quick Picks

 Intercom

 Best AI-first support.
-Fin resolves 1M+ queries/week.
+Fin resolves 50%+ of queries.

 Help Scout

 Simplest UX.
+Live in 1-3 days.
 AI resolves 73%.
-Setup in 1-3 days.
-12,000+ companies.

 Zendesk

 Enterprise standard.
-1,500+ integrations, 100K+ customers.
+100K+ customers.
+1,500+ integrations.

 Freshdesk